Python-IoT/Smart-IoT-Planting-System/cloud/README.md

 Gateway online will send message to cloud, sync the data from cloud to local.
 Gateway online method of communication with cloud base on HTTP(requests).
+Gateway need to send gw.db to cloud regularly.

 Gateway heartbeat and command with cloud base on MQTT(hbmqtt).